 Cranberry Chutney

 I used to hate cranberry sauce, especially if it was cranberry jelly out of a can.
 I just couldn’t swallow it, but being a transplant and wanting to assimilate as much as I could, for the sake of my American children, I wanted to have the full American Thanksgiving experience.
-Then, one Thanksgiving on a cooking show (can’t remember which one) one of the hosts was making a cranberry chutney.
+Then, one Thanksgiving on a cooking show (can’t remember which one) one of the hosts was making a simple cranberry chutney.

 Why You’ll Love This Cranberry Chutney Recipe